 The Muslim funeral prayer is a significant ritual, which if not performed, results in a curse for the entire community.
 Likewise, condolences generally are offered for 3 or more days following a death.
 Some Muslims believe there is an additional obligation to commemorate the death at the 7th, 20th and 40th day and also one year following the person's death, although this ritual is not officially an Islamic tradition.
-5. SEX AND GENDER Gender Roles In general, men continue Moroccan to dominate society, both at home and professionally.
-Young and old alike are afforded far freedom areater and opportunity their than female counterparts.
+5. SEX AND GENDER Gender Roles In general, men continue to dominate Moroccan society, both at home and professionally.
+Young and old alike are afforded far greater freedom and opportunity than their female counterparts.